 And finally, remember this…

 There’s nothing wrong with you.

-You are capable of everything you ever wanted.
+You are capable of achieving everything you ever wanted.

-And you don't have to play by the cutthroat rules you thought you should.
+You don’t have to play by the common rules.

 Ladies, let’s embrace success in our own terms.
 Let’s start moving into our power gently.
 And let’s step outside our comfort zone applying strategies that we can call our own, inherently feminine.

 ~ Miisa Mink, DrivenWoman founder and chief-doer